In not-so-breaking news: Not all calories are created equal.

 4. Swap Veggies in for Rice and Pasta

-Swap in broccoli, cauliflower, zucchini, carrots, butternut squash, kale, spinach, peppers, and onions where ever you can!
+Swap in broccoli, cauliflower, zucchini, carrots, butternut squash, kale, spinach, peppers, and onions wherever you can!
 Vegetables are lower in calories, higher in fiber, and full of vitamins and minerals.

 5. Portion Out Your Snacks